 1. Start with good stock — choose a good breed

 2. Raise replacement layers

 If you practice these five things, you can have a productive flock for years to come.
 Let’s look at each of these in more detail.

 What do I mean by good stock?

 First, get a breed that lines up with your goals and purpose.
 If you want lots of eggs, don’t get Dorkings or Dark Cornish.
-Stick with a breed that’s known for egg laying.
+Stick with a breed that’s known for producing a lot of eggs.

 Leghorns are excellent white egg layers, but they’re very flighty and not that pleasant to raise.

 Australorps, Delawares and New Hampshires are good dual-purpose breeds for both egg and meat production.
-They all lay well or reasonably well.
+They lay well or reasonably well.
 Of these, Black Australorps and New Hampshires tend to be the best layers.
 And they grow quickly for a heritage breed (though much more slowly than Cornish broilers).
-If you buy from a good line, the chickens will reach a large size in a reasonable amount of time.
-Birds purchased from most hatcheries will be slower growers, but Claborn Farms has good lines of these breeds available at times.

 Other things to consider are temperament and (as already mentioned) tendency toward broodiness.
 Leghorns have a poor temperament.
 ISA Browns have a good temperament, especially if you work with them to tame them.
 Black Australorps have a pretty good temperament for a good layer.
 White Silkies have wonderful temperament but lay very little.